Ronique-TheYoungTech/phase1.5-bridgeskills-/05-cloud-networking/README.md

 - Route tables governing traffic flow

 ![Cloud Network Topology](diagrams/cloud-network-topology.png)
+- Security groups / network security rules applied at the subnet boundary

 ---

 ## Traffic Flow Explanation
-- Internet traffic enters the cloud through the internet gateway
+-External traffic enters the virtual network through the internet gateway, where it can be routed to public resources or controlled to reach internal services.
 - Public subnet resources handle external communication
 - Private subnet resources are isolated from direct internet access
 - Internal traffic is restricted by routing and security rules